 I would like to try camping, but I am an absolute beginner, and don't know a thing about roughing it outdoors.
 I guess the first thing I need to organize is shelter, so please help me: what do I need to know about buying a tent for one person?

+My aunt is a big camper.
+And we're talking serious wilderness mountain/desert camping, not loading up the RV for a weekend.
+She shops regularly for gear and thus has most of the basic things.
+I need to get a Christmas present for her.
 What are some objects that serious campers/hikers can never have too many or too much of?
 Alternately, what would make a good gift as an object that is more attractive or otherwise superior to the basic utility version?
 (I'm thinking here of like a really good folding knife, but I am purely spitballing here.)
 Price range would be ~$50.

 So, the National Parks are shut and husband and I are on a US road trip of a lifetime, during which we were due to visit/camp at many of those National Parks.
 Boo!
 Please help us salvage our trip and tell us about your favorite State Parks/hikes/non-NPS camping spots in OR, CA, AZ and southern UT! [more inside]

 So there's a new Chick Fil A opening near me next month.
 I could be one of the first 100 and win free chicken, woo hoo!
 But... [more inside]

 I'm going car camping next week, and I'd like to bring a small amount of oil to cook with.
 I currently have a giant jug of oil and no desire to spend $6 on a tiny glass bottle of the same stuff. is there a container I can decant the oil into that WILL NOT spill in my car?
 I'm also looking to avoid a leaky container in an oily nasty ziploc.
 Clearly a cheap or recycled option would be best, but I'd be willing to buy something if it could be washed and reused and would never, ever leak.